 Between the ages of 13 and 18, a massive gap in leadership ambition emerges between girls and boys living in impoverished communities due to a lack of leadership opportunities, enrichment programs, stable home environments, quality educational resources, and positive female representation.
 In public schools, the graduation rate for black and brown students was significantly lower than their white peers, reportedly averaging below the median U.S. graduation rate.
 Blacks represent only 9% of STEM workers, with just 7% graduating with a STEM related bachelor’s degree.
 Only 7% of CEOs at Fortune 500 Companies are female, and of those 7%, only 2 are black.

 Through P31 Academy, black and brown middle and high school female students participate in virtual programming and mentorship where they engage in a curriculum based on four core principles: female empowerment, STEM exposure, college readiness, and professional etiquette training.
-With professional black women as mentors, girls in P31 Academy learn how to become confident, explore STEM educational opportunities, prepare for graduating high school, and walk boldly into the workforce!
+With professional black women as mentors, girls in P31 Academy learn how to become confident, explore STEM educational opportunities, prepare for graduating high school, and walk boldly into their professional careers!

 Donors and Partners